About Us

 Aleta Stone

 I made my first collage in sixth grade and it was fun!
-From that moment until now, I’ve always been drawn to modern art and collage.
-The art of collage - of bringing together materials and objects in a way that unifies them in artistic composition - makes me bubble with bliss.
+From that moment on, I’ve been drawn to modern art and contemporary lines.
+I love the idea of bringing together materials and objects in a way that unifies them in artistic composition, and makes me bubble with bliss.

 I have no preconceived notions about my art because it is completely unique.
-It is art that is multidimensional and tactile.
-It is simple and complex and organized and chaotic all at once.
+It is multidimensional and tactile, and I encourage people to touch it and experience it in a more personal way.
+To connect with me and my work, and to the trees and nature itself.
+My art is simple and complex, and organized and chaotic - all at once - and it’s kind of magical.

-My pieces are made from recycled and repurposed domestic and exotic woods and wood products collected over many years.
-When I begin a piece, I let the woods speak to me.
-I endeavor to highlight the unique characteristics in the wood - to showcase the diversity of colors and grain patterns in each tree.
-My art becomes whole as the individual components come together, flowing into and around each other until complete harmony is achieved.
+My pieces are made from recycled and repurposed domestic and exotic woods and wood products.
+When I begin a piece, I let the wood speak to me.
+It’s important for me to showcase the limitless diversity of colors and grain patterns found in trees.
+My art reflects the beauty found in nature, and it’s my way of showing gratitude for all the gifts trees provide humanity.
+I use wood as my palette, and as I create each work, my art becomes whole as the components come together, flowing into and around each other, until a sense of calm comes over me.
+Just like I feel when I’m in the forest.

 It is my hope that my art draws you in and brings you a sense of wonder and surprise.
-It is a lasting gift from the trees and a celebration of the magic hiding beneath the bark and the branches.
+It truly is amazing to see the magical beauty hiding beneath the bark and the branches.

 Dulcimers